 Welcome to the National Centre for Stereotactic Radiosurgery

-Stereotactic Radiosurgey is a very accurate and specialised treatment which we deliver using a Gamma Knife.
+Stereotactic Radiosurgey is a highly accurate and specialised treatment delivered using a Gamma Knife.
 The Gamma Knife is not a knife in the conventional sense, but uses a focused array of intersecting beams of gamma radiation to treat lesions within the brain.
 The technique was invented by a Swedish neurosurgeon, Professor Lars Leksell and provides an alternative method of treatment for a number of conditions, for which open neurosurgery may be either not practicable or carry a high risk of complications.

 Within the central body of the Gamma Knife there is an array of 192 separate cobalt sources each of which